-Dr Michele Peate’s world first egg freezing “decision aid” tool in the news
+Dr Michelle Peate’s world first egg freezing “decision aid” tool in the news

 There is a growing trend in developed countries for women to delay starting a family until their early 30’s or later.
 This delay can mean that some women miss the opportunity to have children due to age-related infertility.
 Egg freezing can offer women the option of delaying pregnancy and lower the risk of age-related infertility.
 And we are seeing rapidly increasing uptake of egg freezing in Australia and around the globe with wide-spread promotion by commercial providers.